The US is implementing a plan to send Mexican asylum seekers to Guatemala - The Media Times

 In a Jan.
 4 email, US field office staff for Citizenship and Immigration Services (USCIS) told that Mexican citizens would be included in the “eligible” populations of the agreement with Guatemala.

-The deal, brokered last July between the administration of Republican President Donald Trump and the outgoing government of Guatemala, allows US immigration officials to force asylum seekers at the US-Mexico border to seek protection there.
+The agreement, brokered last July between the administration of Republican President Donald Trump and the outgoing Guatemalan government, allows US immigration officials to send asylum seekers to the US-Mexican border to apply for protection instead of Guatemala.

 Trump has made tightening illegal migration a top priority of his presidency and a key theme of his re-election campaign in 2020.
 His administration scored similar deals with Honduras and El Salvador last year.